 The mission of Gays and Lesbians Opposing Violence (GLOV) is to work to reduce violence against lesbian, gay, bisexual and transgender (LGBT) individuals, and those perceived as LGBT, in the District of Columbia through community outreach, education, and monitoring of cases to ensure the rights and dignity of LGBT victims are respected and protected.
 GLOV also seeks to assist victims of anti-LGBT violence by advocating on their behalf, encouraging reporting, and providing a community of support.
 Click here for more information.

-GLOV encourages our community members to stay safe, including when dating or hooking-up online.
+GLOV encourages our community members to stay safe.
 If you witness or experience violence, call 911.
 You can also request an officer from the Gay and Lesbian Liaison Unit (GLLU) on the scene.
 Their direct line is (202) 506-0714.
 These officers are trained and competent to the LGBT community’s needs.
-If you do not feel comfortable reporting to police, email email@example.com.
-For more information, click here.
+If you do not feel comfortable reporting to the police or need immediate support, you can call the LGBTQ Violence Response Hotline at (202) 888-7222 or email email@example.com.

 If any member of the community has information related to these robberies, MPD is requesting you contact them at (202) 727-9099.
 Additionally anonymous information may be submitted to the department’s TEXT TIP LINE by test messaging 50411.